-a) Life and personality of Swami Vivekananda: a brief sketch.

-Unit I: Vivekananda, Education and the 21 st Century b) Swami Vivekananda's perspectives on - the causes of India's downfall way to regeneration, education - the panacea. c) UNESCO & Swami Vivekananda with reference to Federico Mayor's (Director General, UNESCO) speech in 1993. d) Swami Vivekananda's twin central definitions of education: i) 'Education is the manifestation of the perfection already in man' with reference to 'Learning the Treasure within' - Delors' Commission report to UNESCO. ii) 'Education is the personal association of ideas' entry of ideas' ii) 'Education is the nervous association of ideas' - a neuropsychological approach.
+- a) Life and personality of Swami Vivekananda: a brief sketch. - b) Swami Vivekananda's perspectives on the causes of India's downfall way to regeneration, education the panacea. - c) UNESCO & Swami Vivekananda with reference to Federico Mayor's (Director General, UNESCO) speech in 1993. - d) Swami Vivekananda's twin central definitions of education: - i) 'Education is the manifestation of the perfection already in man' with reference to 'Learning the Treasure within' Delors' Commission report to UNESCO.

-a) Practical Vedanta as the theoretical background to Swam Unit II: , Essential Vivekananda's philosophy of education components of b) Aim of Education, Holistic development of the personality - physical Swami intellectual, emotional and spiritual development.
-Vivekananda's c) Curriculum - Science and spirituality, values based on divinity of th Educational soul, practical value of education, positive and strengthening ideas. d) Method - Concentration, assimilation of ideas, service as a way of life.
+ii) 'Education is the nervous association of ideas' - a neuropsychological approach.
+Unit II: a) Practical Vedanta as the theoretical background to Swami Essential Vivekananda's philosophy of education Aim of Education, Holistic development of the personality - physical, components of Swami intellectual, emotional and spiritual development.
+Swami Vivekananda's c) Curriculum - Science and spirituality, values based on divinity of the soul, practical value of education, positive and strengthening ideas.
+Educational d) Method - Concentration, assimilation of ideas, service as a way of life.
 Thought e) Role of the teacher - qualities of a good teacher, ideal of gurugrihavasa. a) Flaws in the prevailing system of education Unit III: b) Mass education Swami c) Women's education Vivekananda on d) Technical and vocational education Issues of e) Music and art Contemporary f) Harmony of religions Relevance g) Culture and education h) National roots for an educational philosophy Unit IV: Swami Vivekananda and a) Integral Education of Sri Aurobindo other Prominent b) Basic Education (Nai-Talim) of Mahatma Gandhi Indian Educators - c) Tagore's idea of 'freedom in spite of school' A Comparative Study